 Often, homeowners end up experiencing problems with the roof simply because they haven’t kept an eye on it.
 Sure, you might notice a leak when it starts pouring directly on your head, but there’s no need to wait that long before spotting a potential repair.
 Otherwise, you’ll be needing a roof replacement rather than a quick fix!
-Instead, you should be proactive and try to find leaks before they become a problem.
+Instead, you should be proactive and try to spot leaks before they become a problem.

 All you have to do to check for leaks is wet the roof with a hose and head into the attic to check for any leaks.
 Also, it’s important to check on your roof after storms – we had concrete from the ridge blow out during a storm and we were able to have it fixed by a roofer before it became a bigger job.
 We probably saved a few hundred pounds on the repair bill simply because we noticed it straight away and there wasn’t too much damage at that point.

 GET A QUOTE

-If you have extensive repairs that need to be addressed after a storm or once you’ve spotted a leak, it’s much better to call a roofer than try to tackle the job yourself.
+If you have extensive repairs that need to be addressed after a storm or once you’ve spotted a leak, you MUST call a roofer and DON’T try to tackle the job yourself.
 The roofing company will give you assessment of damage including the cost of materials, as well as the overall cost of the service.
 This will help you understand what’s wrong with your roof, what kind of materials you’ll need and how it can be repaired.
 Keep in mind that some roofing companies provide a free assessment so you won’t have to pay any money in advance and at least you’ll know what’s wrong.